Camille Pelletan: Biography

 On the fall of the Combes ministry he became less prominent in French politics.
 A deputy again for the Bouches du Rhône (until 1912), he voted on 3 July 1905 the 1905 French law on the Separation of the Churches and the State.
 From 1912 to 1915 he was a senator elected in the Bouches du Rhône electoral district.

 Camille Pelletan's name was given to the Parti radical-socialiste Camille Pelletan, a left-wing offshoot of the Republican, Radical and Radical-Socialist Party created after the 6 February 1934 crisis by Gabriel Cudenet, who opposed the participation of several Radicals to the conservative cabinet of Gaston Doumergue, which had replaced the fallen Cartel des gauches (Left-Wings Cartel).

-The Pelletan's family tree includes 11 parliamentaries, among whom are Georges Bonnet and Michel Debré.
+The Pelletan's family tree includes 11 parliamentarians, among whom are Georges Bonnet and Michel Debré.

 US Naval officer Rear Admiral Bradley A. Fiske wrote of Pelletan in his autobiography From Midshipman to Rear Admiral, edited in 1919, that:

 Instead of being a friend of the people, as so many French people thought, Camille Pelletan by his course was more dangerous to them than all the German spies in France put together.
 Camille Pelletan's course did more to break down the defense of the French Republic than a half a million German troops could have done.